aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

 * Any snippet contains a tab character (ASCII 9), as indenting by tab is not supported in documentation.

 All errors stop processing, and the entire workflow fails.
-Any snippets extracted before the error are not checked in to the repo.
+No snippets will be checked in to the repo.

 # README-SNIPPETS.txt